-Code Submission Guide
+Code Submission Guide (Pull Request)

-1. Fork Repositoryβ
+1. Fork the Repository

-(1) Clone the code locally:β
+(1) Clone the code locally

 git clone https://github.com/<your_github_name>/doris.git